CVE-2026-41096

 Microsoft · Windows DNS

-A heap-based buffer overflow in Microsoft Windows DNS enables unauthenticated remote code execution.
+A heap-based buffer overflow in Microsoft Windows DNS allows an unauthenticated, remote attacker to execute arbitrary code.

 Executive summary